Yamagata City: Capital of Yamagata Prefecture

 Experiences in and around Yamagata City

-Experience the culture and beauty of Yamagata on a deeper level through some of the many special experiences that are available here.
+Experience the culture and beauty of Yamagata on a deeper level through special experiences that we have made in close collaboration with the local residents of this lively northern city.